« Back to Glossary Index

 What is a user really looking for when they search?

-This suggests the user wishes to bake bread at home and are looking for instructions as to how to do so.
+This suggests the user wishes to bake bread at home and they are looking for instructions for how to do this.

 Now, look at the table below to see how two different websites may tackle this query.